 The container identification system is an ISO standard (ISO 6346) composed of a sequence of letters and numbers.
 The above photo, this identification is displayed on the top right part of the container:

 - Owner code.
 Consisting of three capital letters that identify the owner of the container.
-There is an international agency (Bureau International des Containers et du Transport Intermodal) that issues owner codes on behalf of ISO so that no single code is assigned to more than one owner.
+An international agency (Bureau International des Containers et du Transport Intermodal) issues owner codes on behalf of ISO so that no single code is assigned to more than one owner.
 In the above case, the container belongs to the American company Textainer, the world’s largest container leasing company with a fleet of 3.5 million units.
 For the purpose of brand identity, shipping and container leasing companies usually advertise their logo on the container, which is often painted with distinct colors.

 - Product group code.
-Appears right after the owner code and consists of one capital letter, either U, J or Z; U refers to a container, J refers to equipment that can be attached to a container, such as a power unit and Z refers to a trailer or chassis used to carry a container.
+Appears right after the owner code and consists of one capital letter, either U, J, or Z; U refers to a container, J refers to equipment that can be attached to a container, such as a power unit, and Z refers to a trailer or chassis used to carry a container.
 Therefore, each mobile intermodal equipment has its own identification code.

 - Registration Number (or Serial Number).
 A sequence of 6 digits where each container belonging to an owner has a unique value.
 Therefore, each owner code can have up to 1 million containers.

 The operational characteristics of the container are also commonly displayed.
-They include the maximum gross weight which is the maximal weight the loaded container can have, which is commonly around 30 metric tons.
+They include the maximum gross weight, which is the maximum weight the loaded container can have, which is commonly around 30 metric tons.
 The container weight (Tare) is also provided, a number which should be between 4 to 10 metric tons.
 The payload is simply the gross minus the tare weight, which is the maximum weight that can be loaded into the container.
 Maximum cargo volume information is also provided since cargo carried by container tends to “cube out” before it “weights out”.